This site requires JavaScript to be enabled

 Frequently asked questions regarding the Linux GlobalProtect VPN client as it relates to the the bSecure Remote Access service.

 NOTE: While the Network Services Team provides a Linux-compatible VPN client, Linux based desktop operating systems are not officially supported by Berkeley IT.
-Limited resources make it unlikely that we will spend significant time diagnosing or resolving VPN issues which are only experienced by users on these platforms.
+Due to limited resources, only wide impact issues can be investigated.

 Where Can I Download the GlobalProtect Linux Client?